 Your typical drywall, made with a gypsum-based core, works very efficiently in your living room, dining room, and bedrooms – but what about those areas where water can come in contact with the drywall?
 There is a specific type of drywall designed for these types of areas, and it’s commonly referred to by drywall contractors as “green board.”

 Green board is a general term for drywall that can withstand high moisture or humidity.
 Although it is being phased out in modern construction, you might still come across it or need it for a project around the house.

 Green board is easier to install and less expensive than cement board alternatives.
 As the name implies, one side of the green board is green, which helps installers identify this type of drywall and also helps with installation – since green board is green, it helps installers identify which areas need more mud than others.

 IS GREEN BOARD WATERPROOF?

-Score your drywall according to the measurements you took.
-Once the drywall is scored, bend the board and use a utility knife to make a clean cut on the top layer of green paper.
+- Score your drywall according to the measurements you took.
+Once the drywall is scored, bend the board to snap it along the scoreline.
+Next, use a sharp utility knife to make a clean cut through the paper.

-Attach the drywall to your framing by attaching drywall screws or nails where the framing meets the drywall.
+- Attach the drywall to your framing studs with drywall screws or nails.

-Use one solid layer of tape (extending from top to bottom) to cover the seam between the pieces of drywall across the walls and in the wall corners.
+- Use drywall tape (extending from top to bottom) to cover the seam between the pieces of green board.

-Apply mud to the taped areas and fill in the indents left from your screws with this same material – once this has set and dried, you’re ready to apply primer and paint.
+- Apply mud to the taped areas and fill in the indents left from your screws with this same material.
+Next, sand the drywall mud and either apply more coats of mud (depending on what level finish you want) or apply primer and paint.

-If you’re installing water resistant drywall or need help completing any part of your home project, contact your local Mr. Handyman.
-With years of experience, Mr. Handyman is the one-call solution for all of your home improvement needs.
-Call now to discuss your drywall project today.
+If you’re installing water-resistant drywall or need help completing any part of your home project, contact your local Mr. Handyman online or give us a call at (877) 685-1377.
+With years of experience, Mr. Handyman is the one-call solution for all of your drywall repair and installation needs.